 At times, it is also important for children to participate in structured, teacher-led activities that allow them to further develop more specific learning outcomes.
 The planning of these activities is based on children's interests and needs, and the learning areas described above lay the foundation for the planning process.
-For example, each morning during samling, or ring time, teachers review the day's activities and discuss the date, weekday, year and season.
-Depending on the interests and needs of the group, teachers may facilitate a more directed conversation on the characteristics of a particular season or they may choose to focus on the number that represents the date and ways to count or quantify the number.
-Teachers often use this more structured time to ensure that all of the learning areas are being developed by all children through a variety of activities including, but not limited to gymnastics, drawing, cutting, working with numbers and letters and interacting with nature.
+For example, each morning during circle time, teachers review the day's activities and discuss the date, weekday, year and weather.
+Depending on the interests and needs of the group, teachers may facilitate a more directed conversation on the characteristics of a particular season, or they may choose to focus on the number that represents the date and ways to count or quantify the number.
+Teachers often use this more structured time to ensure that all of the learning areas are being developed by all children through a variety of activities including, but not limited to, sports, reading, arts and crafts, introducing letters and numbers or interacting with nature and the environment.